bateso88/acebook-sholk/README.md

 To develop the app, we followed the client requirements in deciding what features to focus on.
 We took advantage of several existing gems (libraries) to simplify our work.

+## Key Features

+- A user can sign up to Spacebook.
+This is done by entering account name, email and password.
+- Once a user has signed up they can login and logout of Spacebook
+- No two users can have the same email address or username.
+- An email address must be a valid email address otherwise it won't work
+- When a user creates a password it must be between 6-10 characters long
+- Users can update their user information once they are signed in.
+This includes - changing email, username and password.

 ## Key Contributors

 Contributors to the project include Oliver Bates, Hugh Cavanagh, Salar Ghotaslo, Karsten Finlay and Louis Wickremeratne.